Cup / Sprint Build Manual

 To help you with the assembly, we’ve added a project plan you can print out on your garage wall, and tick off the jobs as you do them.
 Some of these may already be done, and others will need completing in order to build your dream sports car.

-This is available in the “files” section of the super builders group.
+This is available in the from this link

 6. Fitting the Pedal Box